For this project, I was a frontend resource in a team of four total engineers to create the custom WordPress website for company, Ondeck.

 So, I checked in with the Project Manager who then had me create a document detailing the modules that needed to be created and the modules that were not yet created.
 I was doing some project management, even as a frontend resource!
 After presenting my findings, I was told to correct the errors that I found.. and so I did, going into the custom plugin that backend had created to make corrections to the code.

-I feel particularly proud of this project because I was empowered to direct something potentially disastrous to a solution.
+I feel particularly proud of this project because I was empowered to pivot a potentially disastrous situation into a solution.
 Despite not having the title of Senior at that time, I feel as though I was doing things that a Project Manager or Senior Engineer should have done.

 The lesson learned here, as stated above, is that everyone regardless of whether they are senior engineers or not, must always do their due diligence and check their work against requirements.
 I understand that it is easy to get comfortable when working remotely, so sometimes it is easy to overlook things and get a little lazy.